New Staircase Cost

 This is a single-level staircase popular in the majority of homes today.
 Whether connecting the ground floor or built as part of an attic extension.

+But, what is a straight staircase good for?
 This type of staircase is the most cost-effective method for connecting two floors with a straightforward design.

 Crafted from pine or other softwood, the cost of these staircases usually begins around £750, and can double in price to £1,400 when constructed of hardwoods such as oak.

-Winding Staircase Prices
+Winding Staircase Cost

-A winding staircase is similar to a straight staircase except it often features a 90-degree bend at the bottom, forming an L shape.
+A winding staircase is similar to a straight staircase except it often features a 90-degree bend at the bottom, forming an "L" shape.

+So, how much will a winding staircase cost in total?
 A single-storey, winding staircase, constructed from softwood, will usually begin at around £1,100 and increase to around £3,000 if made out of a hardwood.

-Half Landing or U Shaped Staircase Prices
+Half Landing or U-Shaped Staircase Cost

+What is a U-shaped staircase?
 Consisting of two parallel flights of stairs, which are connected with a landing area, half-landing staircases usually have a 180-degree turn.

-Also known as, switchback stairs, or a half-turn, this style of staircase offers a unique look and space-saving design.
+Also known as switchback stairs, or a half-turn, this style of staircase offers a unique look and space-saving design.

 Half-landing staircases often start around £1,000 and increase to £3,000, depending on the complexity of design and materials used.

-Spiral Staircase Prices
+Spiral Staircase Cost

 Metal spiral staircases are the most common form of spiral staircases installed.

-There are options available constructed of wood; however, this will raise the prices of not just materials but also the labour costs with the increased complexity of the design.
+There are options available constructed of wood.
+However, this will raise the prices of not just materials but also the labour costs with the increased complexity of the design.

 A spiral staircase is most commonly used when space is at a premium, as they possess the smallest footprint of all staircase designs.

+But what makes a spiral staircase different?
 Fitted through a single, often round hole between the floors, a spiral staircase has a complex design, when compared to the simpler straight stairs.

-The price of a spiral staircase begins at £1,800 and increase to around £5,000 depending on size, the complexity of design and materials used in construction.
+How much is a spiral staircase to install?
+The price of a spiral staircase begins at £1,800 and increases to around £5,000 depending on size, the complexity of design and materials used in construction.

 Cost to Hire a Staircase Fitter

 When hiring any tradesman for building work, you need to consider what specific jobs actually need doing, as not all tradesmen can handle the same types of work.
-A Carpenter or a General Builder will usually be hired when building a staircase, depending on the materials chosen.
+A carpenter or a general builder will usually be hired when building a staircase, depending on the materials chosen.

-The most obvious place to start is staircase specialists; however, this will depend on what style of staircase you have chosen the complexity of the design, and the materials used.
-Below is a list of various tradesmen you may require and the jobs they will be undertaking.
+The most obvious place to start is staircase specialists - however, this will depend on what style of staircase you have chosen, the complexity of the design, and the materials used.

 Architect or Designer

 When planning a staircase, building designs or drawings will sometimes need to be created.
-Often a specialist designer or architect creates the plans; in order to make sure the correct choice of materials, the correct style is used, and you get the results you are wanting.
+Often a specialist designer or architect creates the plans in order to make sure the correct choice of materials, the correct style is used, and you get the results you are wanting.
 This will take up a large percentage of the labour costs, considering it will be one of the smaller jobs involved.

-The cost to hire an Architect or specialist designer usually is around £200 per day.
+The cost to hire an architect or specialist designer usually is around £200 per day.
 However, they would typically charge by a completed job rather than per day.
 This would be around £200 to £1,000 for a completed design, drawing, and technical specifications.

 Carpenter

-Generally, this work will take around two days to complete for a single standard straight staircase.
+Generally, this work will take around 2 days to complete for a single standard straight staircase.
 This can increase to up to 4 days for a more complex design, such as a spiral staircase.

 General Builder